-Husband and wife cried and crawled on their knees into each others’ arms embracing in an exasperated, human embrace.
-Their exultation at seeing one another made it evident that despite inhabiting these woods in death, they were not together; their spirits had not crossed paths for hundreds of years.
-The last time William had seen his wife, they were tied to a tree and he was pleading with his captors to spare his wife’s life.
+Husband and wife cried and crawled on their knees and fell into each other’s arms.
+Their exultation at seeing one another made clear that despite inhabiting these woods in death, they existed not together; their spirits had not crossed paths for hundreds of years.
+The last time William had seen his wife, they were tied to a tree and he pled with his captors to spare her life.
 The last time Mary had seen her husband, he lied in her arms dead after Edward had shot him in the back.
 Neither died with much peace of mind.

-Was that the key to all of this; to why these people remained behind?
-Was it the manner of their deaths coupled with Mary’s curse?
-Was there any spirit within these trees who had not been killed?
-Getting killed or murdered could not be the whole key or else the world would be crawling with everyone who did not die peacefully within their sleep and what of Tom who drowned when he fell off of his boat and yet he remained behind?
+Did the manner of their deaths coupled with Mary’s curse play a part in their imprisonment?
+Was there a spirit within these woods who had died from anything but foul play?
+Getting killed or murdered could not be the whole key or else the world would crawl with all the deceased who met untimely ends.
+And what of Tom who drowned when he fell off his boat and yet he remained behind?
 Perhaps his eagerness to find the treasure bound him to the woods but could it be considered greed.
-He had simply wanted to unearth an old treasure in which many did not believe for the purpose of raising a family and starting a business.
-Who did not posses such a dream?
+He had simply wanted to unearth an old treasure in which many did not believe to raise a family and start a business.
+Who did not possess such a dream?
 Mary’s curse must have been the key to their fates but why should Tom, James, the young man with the cows and especially Victoria suffer?
 They lived cleanly.

-Barnaby lowered his Bible.
-Tom, James, and the young man crept back to the pit as did the British soldiers and VA militia.
-The pirates, terrified of the Storm Woman and shadowy specter who had plagued them for years, were much more reluctant to rejoin the group.
+Levi lowered his Bible.
+Tom, James, and the young man crept to the pit as did the British soldiers and VA militia.
+The pirates, terrified of the Storm Woman and shadowy specter who had plagued them for years, took longer to ease forward.

-Barnaby took a few steps forward with Victoria right in tow and addressed the reunited couple.
-They stared at one another with tear filled eyes as only a long lost reunited couple could, but when Barnaby thought of the misery Victoria had experienced as a result of their vengeance, he grew angry and dismissed the manner in which they died.
+Levi stepped forward with Victoria right in tow and addressed the reunited couple.
+They stared at one another with tear filled eyes as only a long lost reunited couple could, but when Levi thought of the misery Victoria had experienced because of their vengeance, he grew angry and dismissed how they died.
 “William and Mary!”
 He said their names like an angry school teacher.

 “There will be no more terror in these trees.
 You must let go!”

-Mary looked into the face of William and brushed the hair from his eyes.
+Mary gazed into the face of William and brushed the hair from his eyes.

 “Our souls are tired,” she replied without removing her eyes from her husband’s.
 She felt detoxified as though the filth of anger had been flushed from her system.
 Joy replaced her wrath.
 “Now that I am with William, I no longer crave vengeance.”

-“Nor is its taste any longer to my liking,” William replied.
+“Nor is its taste to my liking,” William replied.

 “Then do you agree to release your anger and your hold on these woods and all those who have died here?”